empion-io/engineering-challenges/full-stack/README.md

 - It should be possible to create culture types
 - It should be possible to list culture types

-- It should be possible to create companies
+- It should be possible to create companies and select a culture type.
-- It should be possible to create applicants
+- It should be possible to create applicants and select a culture type.

 - It should be possible to visualise the list of companies
 - It should be possible to visualise the list of applicants

-- It should be possible to answer an applicant culture test
-- It should be possible to answer a company culture test
+- It should be possible to match applicants and companies

-- It should compute the culture test result when the test is completed
-- It should update the company culture type once the culture test is completed and the result is calculated
-- It should update the applicant culture type once the culture test is complete and the result is calculated

-- As an applicant, it should be possible to visualise my matches
-- As a company, it should be possible to visualise my matches
+- As a company, it should be possible to visualise the matched applicants

 ## Business rules

-### Computation of the culture test result
+### Computation of matches

+- Given I'm on the frontend application, when I click on "Start match", then applicants and companies with the same culture type are matched and included into the matches table.
-- Given a culture test is completed, then the result should be calculated by computing the average of all answer values for that test.
+- Given I'm on the frontend application, when I access a company, then I should see the list of matches.
-- Given a completed culture test, when the result is computed, the culture type of the respondent should be updated to the culture type that includes the test result between the `lower_end` and `upper_end`.

 ### General requirements

-- All timestamps should be present in the user's timezone.
 - Your solution should be properly tested (all tests should be passing).
 - Your solution should be properly documented (we should be able to run it based on your instructions without any issues).
 - Your solution should be linted (We recommend using Prettier for that).